 A. Absolutely!
 We are more than happy to look at supporting multiple developments for one project or from creatives who have previously received support.
 However, if you have a current grant that has not yet been acquitted, please contact firstname.lastname@example.org prior to submitting an application.
 Depending on the circumstances, it may be difficult for the panel to assess a project for a new grant where there is a current incomplete development already underway.

 We support the diversity of lived experiences in the d/Deaf and Disabled community and encourage multiple-marginalised Disabled people to apply.
+An additional $2,000 in access costs is available for the Jump Start grant.
 Please email email@example.com discuss accessibility requirements.

 Priority will be given to artists who work in, live in, or can demonstrate a strong connection to the G21 region.